5731083221-PL/Dressing-Princess/README.md

 Instruction
 1. Do not folk this project before permission.
 2. If you have committed your code tell me privately.
 3. This project is used for test only.
-All copyright is reserved to 5731083221-PL and Sasicha only.
+All copyright is reserved to peerawutgaga and Sasicha only.
 Do not copy or edit this project before permission.

 Developer
 1. Peerawut Luengruengroj